 This is a practical theology application course, designed to explore systems and structures of injustice and oppression along with effective models for prophetic witness and action.
-We will examine a wide range of issues, including race, class and gender, addiction and recovery, the criminal justice systems, victims and restorative justice, housing policies and homelessness, poverty, children and welfare policies, domestic violence, health care, public education, globalization and immigration policies (3 hrs) Fall.
-Every year nonviolent direct action, transformative justice, conflict mediation and reconciliation.
-The class will be participatory, experiential, and interactive and will require openness and critical thinking.
-We will spend time in community immersion, practical skill training, and group work.
-There is no prerequisite.
+We will examine a wide range of issues, including race, class and gender, addiction and recovery, the criminal justice systems, victims and restorative justice, housing policies and homelessness, poverty, children and welfare policies, domestic violence, health care, public education, globalization and immigration policies (3-hrs) Fall.